-Reaching Across Illinois Library System (RAILS) Membership Requirements as of April 2015
+Reaching Across Illinois Library System (RAILS) Membership Requirements

 I. Eligibility for Membership - General Provisions

 A. Any academic, public, school, or special library within the geographic boundaries of RAILS that meets the appropriate provisions and requirements of the System and the statutes and administrative rules of the State of Illinois is eligible to apply for membership.

 B. A library applying for membership in RAILS shall be a library of one of the types of libraries defined in the Administrative Code Rules, Illinois Library System Act (23 Ill.
 Admin.
 Code 3030.110):

 Academic Library: The library or libraries of an institution of education beyond the secondary level that is recognized by the Illinois Board of Higher Education as either an Illinois academic institution or an out-of-state academic institution with a physical presence in Illinois.

 Public Library: A tax-supported public library established by or as a governmental unit that either is authorized to levy a tax for library purposes or supports the library at least in part from local tax revenues other than federal revenue sharing.